 Meanwhile, Post will handle the overall settings for the, well, post.

-As you likely guessed already from the heading title, we need to configure some post settings:
+As you likely already guessed from the heading title, we need to configure some post settings:

 When selecting an image to use, be mindful of its ownership rights.
 Just because an artist posted their work online doesn’t mean they’re okay with people reposting it willy-nilly.
 You should only use art assets that either you made yourself, are royalty-free, are available for commercial use, or you bought the rights to.